 The next passage comes from the Gospel of Mark where Jesus delivered a boy from a demon of epilepsy:

 Then one of the crowd answered and said, “Teacher, I brought You my son, who has a mute spirit.
 And wherever it seizes him, it throws him down; he foams at the mouth, gnashes his teeth, and becomes rigid.
 So I spoke to Your disciples, that they should cast it out, but they could not.
 He answered him and said, “O faithless generation, how long shall I be with you?
 How long shall I bear with you?
 Bring him to Me.”
 Then they brought him to Him.
 And when he saw Him, immediately the spirit convulsed him, and he fell on the ground and wallowed, foaming at the mouth.
 So He asked his father, “How long has this been happening to him?”
 And he said, “From childhood and often he has thrown him both into the fire and into the water to destroy him.
 But if You can do anything, have compassion on us and help us.”
 Jesus said to him, “If you can believe, all things are possible to him who believes.”
 Immediately the father of the child cried out and said with tears, “Lord, I believe; help my unbelief!”
 When Jesus saw that the people came running together, He rebuked the unclean spirit, saying to it, “Deaf and dumb spirit, I command you, come out of him and enter him no more!”
 Then the spirit cried out, convulsed him greatly, and came out of him.
 And he became as one dead, so that many said, “He is dead.”
-But Jesus took him by the hand and lifted him up, and he arose. — Mark 9:17-27
+But Jesus took him by the hand and lifted him up, and he arose.

 When the power of God meets the power of the Satan, the enemy always loses — big-time!
 That being said, being Ground Zero for such a confrontation can easily cause one to faint during the experience.
-Back in the mid-1970s, during the only exorcism God has ever used me to perform, the possessed person passed out cold after the demons left, so I also know this from personal experience.
+Back in the mid-1970s, during the only exorcism God has ever had me perform, the possessed person passed out cold after the demons left, so I also know this from personal experience.

 We have another example in the Garden of Gethsemane just prior to Jesus’ crucifixion:

 Then Judas, having received a detachment of troops, and officers from the chief priests and Pharisees, came there with lanterns, torches, and weapons.
 Jesus therefore, knowing all things that would come upon Him, went forward and said to them, “Whom are you seeking?”
 They answered Him, “Jesus of Nazareth.”
 Jesus said to them, “I am He.”
 And Judas, who betrayed Him, also stood with them.
-Now when He said to them, “I am He,” they drew back and fell to the ground. — John 18:3-6
+Now when He said to them, “I am He,” they drew back and fell to the ground.
+John 18:3-6

-Here is verse 6 in the Amplified:
+Here is verse 6 in the Amplified Version:

-When Jesus said to them, I am He, they went backwards (drew back, lurched backward) and fell to the ground. — John 18:6 (AMP)
+When Jesus said to them, I am He, they went backwards (drew back, lurched backward) and fell to the ground.

 Here is is in Young’s Literal Translation:

-when, therefore, he said to them — ‘I am he,’ they went away backward, and fell to the ground. — John 18:6 (YLT)
+when, therefore, he said to them — ‘I am he,’ they went away backward, and fell to the ground.

 First, I want to point out that Jesus, in the Greek, didn’t say, “I am He.”
 What He actually said was, “I AM,” invoking His deity as the second member of the Trinity.
 This puts paid once and for all to the stupid argument that Jesus was crucified against His will.
 I am firmly convinced that, had He kept saying, “I AM,” they would never have been able to arrest Him, much less kill Him!